-- Things you can do: - Create accounts specifically used for newsgroups and such - Make your e-mail address on your website readable only to humans.
+- Things you can do: - Create accounts specifically used for newsgroups and such - Make your e-mail address on your website readable only to humans. e.g., holbrook.1ATosuPERIOD-and don't forget that

-e.g., holbrook.1ATosuPERIOD-and don't forget that "edu" at the end use a properly configured spam filter (e.g., the free spamassassin is very well configurable) Language and Computers
+"edu" at the end

+- Use a properly configured spam filter (e.g., the free spamassassin is very well configurable) - Avoid loading images in emails by default, if possible.